appbaseio/reactivesearch/content/docs/search/relevancy.md

 > **Fun Fact:** Synonyms set are case insensitive and they can also span multiple words.

-## Query Suggestions
+## Popular Suggestions

-Query Suggestions is a daily populated index by appbase.io based on search analytics.
-The Query Suggestions UI lets you set preferences for how this index should get populated.
-You can read more about it over [here](/docs/analytics/query-suggestions/).
+Popular Suggestions is a daily populated index by appbase.io based on search analytics.
+The Popular Suggestions UI lets you set preferences for how this index should get populated.
+You can read more about it over [here](/docs/analytics/popular-suggestions/).

 ![](http://imgur.com/jL40KPa.png)